yuandra/resbaz-cookbook/OriginsValues.md

 ### People Over Technology

 We believe that community engagement is the most efficient way of teaching new complex digital skills (in place of a traditional ticketed helpdesk).
 Trainings are therefore innovative and social - providing opportunity for upskilling as well as networking.
-Being people-centric also means understanding the struggles and complexities of reseach life.
+Being people-centric also means understanding the struggles and complexities of research life.
 Workshops are thus prepared and run by fellow researchers.

 **Suggestions:**
 * Achieve a good balance of academic and social events